vmware-archive/clarity/BUILD.md

   bundling.

 ##### Typescript
-* All the Typescript files for the sample application are transpiled to ES5 and moved to `dist/`, respecting their path relative to `src/`.
-This means templates and styles should use relative paths, they will still be in the same place after the build.
+* All the Typescript files for the demo application are bundled by webpack into js and moved to `dist/` as `<number>.js` files.
-* All the Typescript files for clarity components are inlined, transpiled to ES5, and moved to `dist/clarity-angular/`.
-This way, each component fits neatly into a single Javascript file, without external HTML or CSS.
-Also note that during this transpilation, we produce Typescript declaration files (`*.d.ts`) for each of these components.
+* All the Typescript files for clarity components are packaged by ng-packagr under `dist/clarity-angular`.
+ The Typescript declaration files (`*.d.ts`) are produced for each of these components.
-* All `*.spec.ts` and `*.mock.ts` files, containing the unit tests and mocks for Clarity's components, are transpiled to ES5 and moved to `dist/tests/`.
+* All `*.spec.ts` and `*.mock.ts` files, containing the unit tests and mocks for Clarity's components, are transpiled and used by the webpack config file `webpack.test.config.js`.
+No output is generated.

 ##### Bundle
-Bundling only happens when building for a production environment.
-We take all Javascript files for Clarity components obtained in the previous step (which should be in `tmp/` at that time) in a single, minified one, and place that new file in `dist/bundles/`.
-After that, we create a ZIP archive with the minified CSS bundle, the minified JS one, and all our components' Typescript declaration files (preserving their folder structure), which we move to `dist/bundles/` too.
+Bundling happens only when we run `npm run build`.
+This command bundles and produces all of our packages.

 ##### Tests
-When building for a production environment, we run all the unit tests before ending the build.
-If one of them fails, the build itself fails.
+Running `npm test` only runs the karma tests.
+Travis will execute `npm test:travis`, which checks for code format and fails the build if the format check or linter fails.

 ##### Live server
-When building to serve the sample application, we start our live server once all the previous steps are over.
-If we are not serving, we clean the `tmp/` folder when we're done.
-If we are serving, we keep it to watch for changes more efficiently.
+We use webpack-dev-server for development.

 ##### NPM publishing
-When trying to publish our packages to NPM, we first prepare a `dist/npm/` folder with the exact state of the packages we want to publish: a correct `package.json`, pre-compiled bundles, Typescript declaration files...
-To do this, we first run a whole production build, then handpick the various files we want from  `tmp/` and `dist/` and copy them to `dist/npm/<package-name>/`.
-Note that because we only allow publishing all packages at the same time, they share a single version number and are always bumped synchronously.
+The `npm run build` script will produce 3 packages for publishing.
+This script will also run any dependent scripts, such as copying over the `package.json` template as well as the `README.md` from the `npm` folder.